maxharlow/newsagent/README.md

 ##### ► `combine`

 Combine different fields together.
-Expects data input and outputs text.
+Expects data input and outputs text unless `field` is specified.

 * `combination` The combined text, with fields included using double braces, eg. `{{field-name}}`
+* `field` (optional) The name of a new output field.

 ##### ► `match-transform`